-One of my favorite crafts last year was my Plastic Spoon Christmas tree.
-So much so, I wanted to make another one this year and show you how to make one yourself.
+One of my favorite Christmas crafts of all time has been Plastic Spoon Christmas trees.
+So much so, I’ve made a bunch, in addition to other DIY Christmas Trees, and I am excited show you how to make one yourself!

 In case you missed it last year, here are all my Dollar Store Christmas Trees that you can make easy and on the cheap!